informalsystems/whitelist-server/README.md

 Upon changes, this Github repo will automatically be deployed to a DigitalOcean droplet via a Github action.
 The action will SSH into the droplet and run `git pull` to update the code, then restart the server.

+The Droplet details are stored as Github secrets.

 ## Whitelists

 The whitelists are stored in the `whitelists` directory.
 Each whitelist is a JSON file with the following format: